 Does Sleeping On A Silk Pillowcase Have Beauty Benefits?
 I Gave It A Whirl For 2 Weeks To Find Out

 I'm officially a convert, kids.
-Sleeping on a silk pillowcase for the past two weeks has been a total delight and all around game changer.
+I've been sleeping on a silk pillowcase for the past two weeks and it has been a total delight and all around game changer.
 I've always been a fan of silk, wearing silk pajamas to bed from childhood through present day.
 My silk robe and I are basically one, and I even experimented with wearing a silk eye mask for a bit.
 The lovely and iconic Jane Birkin once said, "My mother was right: When you've got nothing left, all you can do is get into silk underwear and start reading Proust."
 I love this sentiment and I might just have to try silk underwear soon, too.

 Sleeping on silk however, was something that had never really occurred to me.
 But I think a lot of us have heard that there are benefits to doing so, and I was curious to find out if all the hype was in fact true.
 I mean, silk pillowcases have been likened to anti-aging products, and are often considered to improve your hair's health while being hypoallergenic temperature regulators that also moisturize your face.
 Could this be magic?

 So I took to the Internet and ended up purchasing the Spasilk 100 Percent Pure Silk Facial Beauty Pillowcase from the ever-reliant Amazon (cheers for two-day shipping, am I right?).
 This pillowcase (like most silk pillowcases) is hypoallergenic, which is a nice plus for both myself and and other people who get easily irritated from certain fabrics and materials.
 The item description told me that it's supposed to minimize wrinkles (don't have those yet) and eliminate bed hair (do have that).